 Henry Grimes.
 Photo by Peter Gannushkin “Henry was not hired to fill the role of a bass player; he was hired to be Henry,” declares fellow bassist William Parker Henry Grimes was one of greatest music

 Congress Needs a Plan to Confront the Coronavirus.
 I Have One.
 Government action is essential to save lives and to rescue our economy.
 Let’s get back to work.
-Ms. Warren is a Democratic senator from M
+April 8, 2020 Senator Elizabeth Warren.
+C

-NOTE: This article is a narrative version of a talk I’ve given for developers at the Craft Conference and for product managers and designers at Mind The Product .
-In this article I’d like to discuss t
+Product Fail NOTE: This article is a narrative version of a talk I’ve given for developers at the Craft Conference and for product managers and designers at Mind The Product .
+In this article I’d like

 (image courtesy the author for Hyperallergic) Chanting on video chat is one of the oddest life experiences.
 Chanting can be difficult enough, though soothing once you get a hang of it, but online, wit